15 Best Things to Do in Palm Beach

 The vessel used for this service is the “Merinda II”, a 50-foot timber passenger ferry that was built in 1983.
 The Merinda was first used for the ferry service between Palm Beach and Bobbin Head.

-The ferry service currently runs between Palm Beach and Patonga, passing the Barrenjoey headland and West Head on the way to the Central Coast.
+The ferry service currently runs between Palm Beach and Patonga, passing the Barrenjoey Headland and West Head on the way to the Central Coast.

-This service is provided by the Boathouse Group and runs seven days per week, with three services from Monday to Thursday and six services from Friday to Sunday.
+This service is provided by the Boathouse Group and runs seven days per week, with three services from Monday to Thursday and six from Friday to Sunday.
 Check their timetable for more details.

 11. Visit Whale Beach